TjerkZ/S3-Dreamcatcher/Learing outcomes/1 Web application.md

 For the documentatin of the API i used Swagger.
 Swagger auto documents the API and gives a easy to use user interface. you can see all the endpoint and test them this way it is easyer to implement them in the frontend.
 ![swagger.png](https://github.com/TjerkZ/S3-Dreamcatcher/blob/main/assets/Swagger.png)

+## Automapper
+In the api i use a 3 layer achetechtre. between the layers i use models to transfer data but instead of mapping the moddels manualy i use Automapper.
+For Automapper to map classes you need to provide it with a profile. in this profile you can configre what properties map to other properties.

+## Entity framework
+For this project i used entity framework with a code first approach to create my database.
+For entity framwork to work i had to create a [Dbcontext](https://github.com/TjerkZ/s3-dreamcatcher-api/blob/master/s3-dreamcatcher-api.dal/DreamContext.cs).
+In this context i specified all the objects that i wanted to save in the database.

+By using Entity framework it saves a lot of time making and designing a database.
+And if you change the code the database changes with it. that way i could focus on coding and instead of creating a database.